-Ceiling Price Test means an Operator (or group of Operators) that is provided with access to a route and associated Railway Infrastructure must pay for the access not more than the Total Costs attributable to that route and that infrastructure.
+Ceiling Price Test means an Operator (or group of Operators) that is provided with access to a route and associated Railway Infrastructure who must pay for the access not more than the Total Costs attributable to that route and that infrastructure.

-Code means the Railways (Access) Code 2000
+Code means the Railways (Access) Code 2000 established

-established under the Act.
+under the Act.

-Costing Principles means the principles, rules and practices

-determined by the Regulator in accordance with
+Costing Principles means the principles, rules and practices determined by the ERA in accordance with Section 46 of the

-Section 46 of the Code.
+Code.